Mowbray-R-V/Inverse-Dynamics-Analysis-of-Bipedal-Walking/README.md

 # Inverse-Dynamics-Analysis-of-Bipedal-Walking- with Contact Constraints
+Software :

+1.Mathematica for symbolic calculation of inverse dynamics of the linearised model 2.Matlab for numerical evaluation

 Many spinal cord injury and stroke patients lose their ability to walk.
 Exoskeletons are wearable devices that help them in regaining this ability by applying moments